The Mizzou men's swimming and diving team set program records in overall finish (11th) and points at the meet (132.5)

-In just three full years on the job, Head Swimming Coach Greg Rhodenbaugh has transformed the Tigers into a burgeoning national power.
+In just five full years on the job, Head Swimming Coach Greg Rhodenbaugh has transformed the Tigers into a burgeoning national power.
 The success of the program, which steadily improved since the Mizzou Aquatic Center opened in 2005, should continue to grow in Rhodenbaugh's fourth season.

 After a successful first season at Mizzou in 2010-11 that included two national runners-up at the NCAA Championships and two Big 12 Conference titles, Rhodenbaugh and his staff added six freshman and an ultra-talented transfer to help the program take the next step in 2011-12.